yanwang316/spring-cloud-stream-support-activemq/README.md

 The ActiveMQ Binder use 'Virtual Topic' feature to implement the Group and Partition, so use it after make sure you open the function in ActiveMQ

+Any Configuration Properties, See properties class com.centaline.cloud.stream.binder.activemq.properties.ActiveMQExtendedBindingProperties.java

-Any Configuration, See configuration class com.centaline.cloud.stream.binder.activemq.properties.ActiveMQExtendedBindingProperties.java
+Any Configuration, See configuration class com.centaline.cloud.stream.binder.activemq